Current Student Resources

 The Prospectus (Oral) Exam: The prospectus exam is not really an exam; it is a serious conversation with your readers about your project and your plan for completing it.
 Your readers will want to use the meeting not to catechize you but rather to see how you present your project, what you want to do with it, and to offer you feedback about the underlying ideas and implications of your work.
 That said, it is fairly common for thesis committees to ask you for additional writing or an additional meeting at the end of the conversation (however, as mentioned above, giving your readers a prospectus draft well in advance of the exam can help the meeting go more smoothly and satisfyingly).
 If you are asked for additional writing or for an additional meeting, please understand that this is not punitive; your committee simply wants to help you approach the thesis from the best possible place, and to reach the highest level of achievement in your work.

 Looking Ahead: When thinking about the logistics of completing the thesis, work backwards.
-Find the date by which you must submit the thesis in its final form, and prepare yourself in advance for the steps you must take to prepare and format your thesis for submission to the university (formatting info here at Graduate Studies.
+Find the date by which you must submit the thesis in its final form, and prepare yourself in advance for the steps you must take to prepare and format your thesis for submission to the university (formatting information here at Grad Studies).
 When thinking about your writing schedule, keep in mind that you must submit the full, revised, penultimate copy of your entire thesis to your readers at least three, ideally four weeks before the submission deadline.
 Additionally, you will want to give your readers chapter drafts as you complete them.
 Give your readers chapter drafts that are as polished and complete as possible.

 ATC Checklist for M.A.
 Literature Students